praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 - Deletes the doctor associated with the specified `INDEX`.

 ***Additional notes***
-- If the doctor you wish to delete is not shown on the *doctors list*, you can try using [`list-doc`](#listing-all-doctors) to list out all the doctors in Docedex first.
+- If the doctor you wish to delete is not shown on the *Doctors List*, you can try using [`list-doc`](#listing-all-doctors) to list out all the doctors in Docedex first.

 ***Examples***
 - `del-doc 2`
-  - Deletes the 2nd doctor displayed in the *doctors list* within Docedex.
+  - Deletes the 2nd doctor displayed in the *Doctors List* within Docedex.

 <div markdown="span" class="alert alert-info">
     :information_source:    <strong><strong>Confused regarding the command format or terminology used?</strong></strong>